 3. How to Repair PDF Application in Adobe

-Despite file corruption, sometimes the reason why you cannot open or manage a PDF file is that the Adobe Acrobat app is damaged.
+Despite file corruption, sometimes you cannot open or manage a PDF file because the Adobe Acrobat app is damaged.
 In this case, you need to repair the PDF application to solve the problem.
 Here are the two most common means to fix a damaged PDF application.

 Method 1.
 Download Up-to-Date Application